 Viewing every thing in life as a symptom of some deeper phenomenon cultivates a meta-perspective.
 The upside: This opens the doorway to deeper understanding.
 The downside: This downplays the stories that have always made us feel comfortable and secure.
-Naturally, this works even more so the other way around… When stories that satisfy us begin failing to do so, we are more receptive to looking deeper.
+Naturally, this works the other way around somewhat, i.e., when stories that satisfy us begin failing to do so, we are more receptive to looking deeper.

 Note, four of Buddha’s eight steps encompass cognitive dynamics directly.
-This underscores the urgency of chapter 71’s admonition, Realizing I don’t’ know is better; not knowing this knowing is disease.
+This underscores the urgency of chapter 71’s warning, Realizing I don’t’ know is better; not knowing this knowing is disease.

 Peeking into the Future

-The Tao Te Ching starts winding up its narrative with the futuristic vision of chapter 80… Small country, few people.
+The Tao Te Ching winds up its narrative with the futuristic vision of chapter 80… Small country, few people.
 Enable the existence of various tools, yet never need them… and so on.
 It’s a nice ideal, but that’s it.
 No animal would naturally give up a survival advantage, and tool use is a profound advantage for our species.
 The only time we give up a tool is when we find a better tool.
-The only exceptions are a few people driven more by their ideals than instinct.
-We’re not going back to the Stone Age, and so chapter 80’s Enable the people to again use the knotted rope isn’t going to occur.
+The only exceptions are a few people driven more by their nostalgia or ideals than instinct.
+We’re not going back to the Stone Age, and so chapter 80’s Enable the people to again use the knotted rope is never going to happen.

 How do you know you know?